 “Tristan always wanted to serve, and every time you turned around he was there, smiling.
 He would work cheerfully and diligently, whether at the Fire Company, SWET weekends, or volunteer service,” said Tristan’s pastor Rev. Grant Schnarr.
 “When in service to others the one thing you could always say about Tristan was that you can count on him.
 He will do the work.
 He will get the job done.”

 The Travis Manion Foundation honored Spc.
-Tristan C. Smith through our Character Does Matter program on May 3, 2012 when we told his story to inspire 350 students at Sandy Run Middle School in Dresher, Pa.
+Tristan C. Smith through the Character Does Matter program on May 3, 2012 when we told his story to inspire 350 students at Sandy Run Middle School in Dresher, Pa.

 Fallen Heroes Project